monomelodies/monad/docs/components/managers.md

 object handling all module-specific retreiving and storing of data.
 You can think of it as an interface between Monad and whatever backend you're using.

-ECMAScript lacks interfaces, but Monad assumes a manager adheres to the following specifications:
+ECMAScript lacks *actual* interfaces, but Monad assumes a manager adheres to the following specifications:

 ```javascript